 On 3rd March 2010, a group of local volunteers formed the Linwood Focus Group (later to become Linwood Community Development Trust), as they were passionate about preserving the recreational, cultural, social networking, educational and personal welfare resources within Linwood.

 It became apparent throughout 2010/2011 that the lack of community facilities was a wider issue within Linwood.
 This was enhanced when:

 - It was announced in June 2011 that the overall budget for improving Council assets throughout Renfrewshire had made a saving of £0.6m and this funding would be used to provide a 3G ‘All Weather’ pitch in Erskine.
 At the same time, it was announced that the budget for Linwood Sports Hub would be reduced by £0.6m and a 3G All Weather Football Pitch would not be included within the current plans;

-- It was confirmed that the Tweedie Hall was being replaced with a £5.3m community hall as part of the Tesco redevelopment of the derelict town centre; however, to-date there has been no formal consultation with the wider community on the design of the interior.
-This now raises concerns whether these plans will meet the needs of Linwood residents.
+- It was confirmed that the Tweedie Hall was being replaced with a £5.3m community hall as part of the Tesco redevelopment of the derelict town centre; however, there was no formal consultation with the wider community on the design of the building.
+This raised concerns whether these plans would meet the needs of Linwood residents.

 Why is this important?

 Community centres are essential to the survival of sustaining community spirit within local communities, as they are not merely buildings but the cornerstone of the local neighbourhood.
 They should be impersonal venues that serve the needs of residents seeking a traditional, informal and affordable way to meet with friends and neighbours in their local community.